jorgegomzar/ntfy.nvim/README.md

   },
   ```

-Also, add extension to Telescope:
+Also, you can add extension to Telescope if you want to:

 ```lua
 require("telescope").load_extension("noice")